 Online bachelor’s degree students in psychology will additionally be required to complete a core general education curriculum and courses in math, chemistry, physics, computer science and others.

-As discussed earlier, most individuals with the professional goal of becoming a licensed psychologist will need to complete a doctoral degree program.
+People with the professional goal of becoming a licensed psychologist usually need to complete a doctoral degree program.
 There are two basic degree options: the PhD in psychology and the Doctor of Psychology (PsyD).
 Both options take approximately four to seven years (beyond an undergraduate degree) to complete and require an internship component.
-All PhD and most PsyD programs require submission of a dissertation.
-Most importantly, both PhD and PsyD holders are eligible to obtain licensing as psychologists in all 50 states (with the successful completion of other state licensing requirements, of course.)
-The major difference between a PhD in psychology and a PsyD is that the PhD curriculum focuses more on research while the PsyD curriculum is focused more on clinical training.
+Find detailed information, explore top schools and learn about admissions to start your path on the road to an online PhD in psychology.

 A simple online search will not help in separating the quality online programs from the less-than-quality ones.
 To do that will take a little digging.
 The following is a list of some of the elements that make up a quality distance-learning program in psychology and a few tips on how to locate them: